25prabhu10/notes/docs/Concepts/Databases/SQLite.md

 - When a new database is created, a new file is created on disk that will store the database
 - The database file is divided into pages, each page is a fixed-size block of data
 - A page size in the database file by default is 4096 bytes
-- Pages are the smallest unit of transaction on the file system
+- Pages are the smallest unit of transaction on the filesystem
 - When database needs to read data from a file, it reads one or more pages at a time
 - SQLite uses a B-tree data structure to store the data in the database file